igormcoelho-learning/practice-autograding-cpp23-clang-JosueAmaral15/README.md

 - The deadline is defined in GitHub Classroom
    * in case you cannot find it, ask the instructor or the course webpage

-Check all other rules with instructor.
+Check all other rules with instructor...

 ## License